leaf-kernel/kernel-old/README.md

 ## Supported Targets

 - x86_64-limine
-  - x86_64 shipped with the limine bootloader.
+  - x86_64 with the Limine bootloader

 ## Requirements